Peatland Restoration

 Sustainable restoration solutions include using cedar posts and boards, backfilled with site-won soil, to reduce the flow of water.
 We also utilise hazel faggots banded with twine to capture sediment, hold the water back and encourage peat restoration.

+As the leading peatland restoration specialist, we have invested in specialist plant and machinery which enables our team to deliver on restoration projects.
 Restoration work is carried out using our own low ground pressure excavators, fitted with engcon tilt rotators to reduce track movements, and utilising biodegradable hydraulic oil as standard.
 Works typically consist of blocking ditches and gullies with a combination of peat blocks and cedar dam installations.
 Flexibility on site is key, as interventions vary from site to site.

 Luke Roberts - Design & Construction General Manager at FiveRivers (5R)